GaryHostt/beginner_ERP_OIC/README.md

 ```
 JBO-27024: Failed to validate a row with key oracle.jbo.Key[300000184853360 ] in PartySiteEOJBO-FND:::FND_CMN_RCRD_VAL: <MESSAGE><NUMBER></NUMBER><TEXT>A record with the value 15113 already exists.
 ```
 The screenshots below show you how to find these errors and troubleshoot within OIC.
+From the OIC Service Console home page, go to monitoring -> tracking or monitoring -> integrations.
+On tracking, click the black text with your tracking field to view that specific run.
+You can view errors on the activity stream, or by clicking the red connection and then the '!'.

 ![](screenshots/error1.png)
 ![](screenshots/error2.png)